LibreTexts/ngshare/README.md

  detect changes, then `python3 dbutil.py upgrade head` to upgrade database structures.

-If you want ngshare / vngshare to auto check db upgrade each time it starts up (e.g. for configuration convenience), you can add the `--upgrade-db` option.
+Ngshare / vngshare automatically checks database upgrade each time it starts up.
- In this case, please have a good way to backup your database before running ngshare / vngshare.
+ You are expected to have a good way to backup your database before running ngshare / vngshare in case alembic corrupts the database.
+If you want to stop this behavior you can use `--no-upgrade-db`.